KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 64 bytes from 172.19.0.1: icmp_seq=1 ttl=64 time=0.081 ms
 ```

-### Containers on bridge networks are accessible from host computer...
+### Containers on any docker network on the same host, are accessible from host computer:

 ```
 dockerhost]$ ping 172.18.0.2